Visualizing Spatially Based Data for Various Stakeholder Audiences

 Figure 2.
 An example of a data visualization that may be used for agricultural Extension. this visualization uses some, but not all, of the strategies outlined in this document.
 Specifically, it would benefit from geographic labels and information about the time it represents, and Alaska, Hawaii, and the US territories seem to small to be legible.
 However, it does use a hue (green) associated with forests, and labels all the colors used, including areas of

 Figure 2.
-An example of a data visualization that may be used for agricultural Extension. this visualization uses some, but not all, of the strategies outlined in this document.
-Specifically, it would benefit from geographic labels and information about the time it represents, and Alaska, Hawaii, and the US territories seem to small to be legible.
+An example of a data visualization that may be used for agricultural Extension.
+This visualization uses some, but not all, of the strategies outlined in this document.
+Specifically, it would benefit from geographic labels and information about the time it represents, and Alaska, Hawaii, and the US territories seem too small to be legible.
 However, it does use a hue (green) associated with forests, and labels all the colors used, including areas of "Non-forest" and "Urban areas."

 Credit: Greenwood